-The Department of Geosciences' 2018 Hydrogeology Field Course will be offered in two sessions:
+The Department of Geological and Environmental Sciences 2018 Hydrogeology Field Course will be offered in two sessions:

 The HFC is a series of six one-week modules taught six days per week (Monday through Saturday).
 The course will be conducted on and near the campus of Western Michigan University in Kalamazoo, Michigan.
 Each module counts as one semester credit hour and can be taken for either graduate or undergraduate credit.
 The course emphasizes state-of-the-art techniques for soil and groundwater sampling, aquifer testing, environmental monitoring and the evaluation of groundwater systems.
 Particular consideration will be given to contaminated systems, aquifer testing and select geophysical techniques.